 There might be something in it for journalists too.
 Brands are in a unique position to help newsrooms better understand what people are interested in knowing as they become highly skilled at collecting information.
 Smaller newsrooms don’t have the resources to analyse audience metrics, keep track of what people are interested in.
 Brands do.

-Will journalists be skeptical about brand expectations?
+Will journalists be sceptical about brand expectations?
 You bet.
 Should brands be aware that journalists will not cross certain editorial lines?
 Definitely.
 Are audiences going to be critical?
 Of course.

 But this can be a win-win.
 As long as the brand, the news outlet, and the audience are aware of what their role in the project is—with full disclosure— audiences can make up their own minds.